What? Shara Raizel has written a non-Digimon fan fic? :O Good Gracious! XD

 Edward internally sighed.

-"Is Severus that incapable of looking out for the boy on his own?" he asked.
+"Is Snape that incapable of looking out for the kid on his own?" he asked.

 "No, Edward.
 Severus is highly capable, just not too keen on the job.
-He has a bad history with the boy's father and the boy looks remarkably like him.
-Accept for his eyes.
+He has a bad history with the boy's father and Harry looks remarkably like him.
+Except for his eyes.
 I'm told that his eyes are as green as his mother's were."